 In Summary

-In summary – personally – I never ever recommend ingesting essential oils – because none of it is approved by the FDA.
-Surely there are ways that certain companies get away with marketing internal use, and it might very well work for some people, but while I love essential oils and their use in my daily life – I don’t ingest them or say that you can, should, or would be ok to do so.
-If you choose to ingest essential oils, it is recommended that you only do so under the supervision of a licensed healthcare provider.
+In summary – personally – I never ever recommend ingesting essential oils – because ingestion of essential oils is NOT approved by the FDA.
+There are ways that certain companies market internal use, and it might very well work for some people.
+But while I love essential oils and their use in my daily life – I don’t ingest them or say that you can, should, or would be ok to do so.

 What about Lemon Essential Oil in my water?